3 October 2022 | 2-mins read

 The primary reason many buy life insurance is for protection – it can provide financial back-up during emergencies when we pass on or become totally and permanently disabled1.
 It is often considered as an essential tool to have in your long-term financial planning.
 With sufficient protection, it gives you a peace of mind knowing that you and your loved ones will be well cared for should unforeseen events happen and can continue living without worrying about financial difficulties.

-When it comes to life insurance plans, there are two main types of policies available: whole life insurance and term insurance.
+When it comes to , there are two main types of policies available: and .
 Both offer financial security for your loved ones should you pass away while they are in effect, but they do so in different ways.
 To help you identify the policy that best fits your needs and budget, let’s take a look at the differences between these two types of plans and what each policy is about.

 Term insurance provides you with protection coverage for a fixed period without any investment feature1.